Overview of changes

 - A note explains that where a newly established higher education provider can already demonstrate that it meets all of the requirements of the ‘Australian University’ category, including mature development and a track record of compliance, TEQSA may consider approving direct entry of the new entity to the ‘Australian University’ category if it is satisfied that the corporate and academic governance arrangements established for the new entity will ensure continued compliance and performance to the required standard for that category.
 It is expected this could only occur in very limited circumstances – for example if a large existing university were separated into two smaller entities that could demonstrate appropriate levels of corporate and academic governance and quality assurance.

-- B1.3 sets out the requirements that a higher education provider must meet to be registered in the Australian University category.
+- B1.3 sets out the requirements that a higher education provider must meet to be registered in the Australian University category, including the delivery of self-accrediting undergraduate and postgraduate courses of study.

 - B1.3 explains that, where an ‘Australian University’ has self-accrediting authority in only one or two broad (2-digit) fields of education, it is deemed to have a specialised focus.
 It further explains that, where an ‘Australian University’ with a specialised focus delivers courses of study in new broad (2 digit) field/s of education, the provider must be successful in seeking authorisation to self-accredit courses of study in the new field/s within 10 years from the commencement of those courses of study.